DataDog/hiring-engineers/answers.md

 Once registered, a confirmation email is sent as follows:
 ![Signed up](images/01-signup.png)

-The signup process also provides a API KEY belongs to the account and which is used to run the Datadog Agent on the system.
+The signup process also provides a API KEY, which belongs to the account and it is used to run the Datadog Agent on the system.

 ## Docker
 Docker is a piece of software that lets you create Linux containers with a specific image format, that is, the Docker image format.
 Linux containers are a mash-up of functionalities available with the Linux kernel (that's why you often hear the phrase, Containers are Linux).
 Linux containers provide a lot of flexibility in regards to application deployment.
 As a matter of fact, not just the application gets deployed, but the entire software stack.
-And the software stack is made of the application itself, its dependencies, the operative system, and the tools and processes running in the operating system.
+And the software stack is made by the application itself, its dependencies, the operative system, and the tools and processes running in the operating system.
 Freezing the complete software stack gives tremendous portability capability.

 Docker brought Linux containers to a large scale, providing a toolkit for developers and administrators.

 Docker can be installed following the instructions described in the [https://www.docker.com](https://www.docker.com) site.
 There is a Docker software bundle specific for each platform such as Linux (Debian and Red Hat based), Windows, and Mac OS.